 3. Allergies or sickness

-“If you have allergies or a cold, constant nose blowing can irritate the skin on the nose and cause peeling,” Dr. Patel says.
+“If you have allergies or a cold, constant nose blowing can irritate the skin on the nose and cause peeling,” Dr. Patel says, which makes perfect sense considering how irritating frequent tissue use can be.
 Basically, just like your lips, your nose can get chapped.

 4. A skin condition